-The old fashioned potato cake recipes come from an elderly Pennsylvania German housewife who once lived in Bucks County a century ago.
+The traditional German potato cake recipes come from an elderly Pennsylvania German housewife who once lived in Bucks County a century ago.
 A lady who knew how to bake and was willing to share her methods.

 Mary at the Farm and Book of Recipes (1915)

-This recipe was given Mary by an old "Bucks County" cook, noted for the excellence of her raised cakes.
+This traditional German recipe was given Mary by an old "Bucks County" cook, noted for the excellence of her raised cakes.

 1 cup of boiled mashed potatoes

 1 cup sweet milk

 1 cup water in which 1 Fleischmann's yeast cake was dissolved